It is important that we continue to plan for the Central Coast’s future water needs.

 Working with our community

 We are incorporating the views and values from a diversity of community voices to develop a long-term plan for water supply on the Central Coast.

-A representative cross section of the community have been invited to attend a series of virtual forums where participants will meet, learn and have discussions about the different options in a supportive environment.
+A representative cross section of the community have been invited to attend a series of virtual forums, where participants will meet, learn and have discussions about the different options in a supportive environment.

 Forum participants were invited through an Expressions of Interest process and a third-party customer panel.

-In late 2021 a draft the Integrated Water Resource Plan will be published for final community feedback.
+In late 2021 a draft of the Integrated Water Resource Plan will be published for final community feedback.

 This plan will be the culmination of community engagement, liaison with key government agencies and industry, and expert technical studies and recommendations.

 After public exhibition, the plan will be finalised and provided to the NSW Department of Industry and Environment for approval.